GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Data-Oriented Design

-Components are kept small and structured around access patterns.
+Components are kept small and structured around access patterns; Data-oriented design improves performance in ECS systems by minimizing cache misses.

-### Object-Oriented Design
+### Object-Oriented Design (counter-example; bad for cache hits)
 ![OOP](./readmeimages/OOPstats.png)

-### Data-Oriented Design
+### Data-Oriented Design (what is used; good for cache hits)
 ![DOD](./readmeimages/DODstats.png)

-Data-oriented design improves performance in ECS systems by minimizing cache misses.

 ---

 ## Dense Storage

-Pools remain dense by filling memory gaps when entities are removed:
+Pools remain dense by filling memory gaps when entities are removed, reducing cache misses:

 ![Memory Hole](./readmeimages/memoryhole.drawio.png)

 ---

 ## AoS vs SoA

+The ECS implementation uses an array-of-structures (AoS) layout, where each component is stored as a single object.
+This is simple and works well when systems need all fields of a component.

+Some ECS designs use a struct-of-arrays (SoA) layout instead, where each field is stored in a separate array.
+This can improve performance by enabling better cache use and vectorization.

+AoS is simpler to work with, while SoA can be faster depending on the hardware and access patterns.

+Below is a visualization of both layouts for a component with three fields.

 ### Array of Structures (AoS)
 ![AoS Code](./readmeimages/aos.png)